-Factory-sealed battery (select models only)
+Factory-sealed battery

 To monitor the status of the battery, or if the battery is no longer holding a charge, run Battery Check in the HP Support Assistant app.

 1. From the Start screen, type support, and then select the HP Support Assistant app.